 - Extended loan for display in the ceremonial office of Vice President Albert Gore, Jr., Old Executive Office Building, Washington, D.C., 1997-2001.

-- Extended loan for display in the ceremonial office of Vice President Richard B. Cheney, Dwight D. Eisenhower Executive Office Building (formerly Old Executive Office Building), Washington, D.C., 2001-
+- Extended loan for display in the ceremonial office of the Vice President, Executive Office Building, Washington, D.C., 2001-

 The original support is a heavyweight, coarsely woven fabric with an uneven, high texture.
 It has been lined, but cusping is present along all four cut edges.
 The white ground is thick and smooth with a warm pink toning layer beneath the face and sky.
 Subsequent paint was laid down thickly with generous and quick brushstrokes, coalescing to a finer blend in the area of the face.
 Only the darker regions of the composition were thinly painted.
 A translucent brown tone serves as a base in selected areas.
 Inpainting is located in the shadows of the coat and in the sky to the left of Rodgers' head.
 The milky varnish was unevenly applied.